raysan5/raylib/src/external/glfw/README.md

    application (#2110)
  - [Cocoa] Bugfix: The Vulkan loader was not loaded from the `Frameworks` bundle subdirectory (#2113,#2120)
+ - [Cocoa] Bugfix: Compilation failed on OS X 10.8 due to unconditional use of 10.9+ symbols (#2161)
+ - [Cocoa] Bugfix: Querying joystick elements could reportedly segfault on macOS 13 Ventura (#2320)
  - [X11] Bugfix: The CMake files did not check for the XInput headers (#1480)
  - [X11] Bugfix: Key names were not updated when the keyboard layout changed (#1462,#1528)